iterative/dvc.org/content/docs/user-guide/experiment-management/hydra-composition.md

 ## Grid Search

-We can use the `dvc queue` in order to run a grid search with different _Defaults List_ values:
+We can use the `dvc queue` to run a grid search with different _Defaults List_
+values:

 ```dvc
 $ dvc exp run \